• HOME

 執行役員 グループ財務部長 有村 健志

-Operating Officers Finance & Accounting Department
+Operating Officer in charge of Finance, General Manager of Finance & Accounting Department

 Takeshi Arimura

-Progress in the first year of the Medium-Term Management Plan
+Progress in the first year of the medium-term management plan

 Business portfolio transformation